Find out more about menopause, the effects and the support that's available.

 Early menopause

-A small percentage of women will experience menopause at an early age - what is referred to as premature menopause.
-It's important to understand that there is no minimum age for the menopause and women in their thirties, twenties and even their teens may be affected.
+A small percentage will experience menopause at an early age - what is referred to as premature menopause.
+It's important to understand that there is no minimum age for the menopause and those in their thirties, twenties and even their teens may be affected.

 Medical intervention may result in a woman experiencing the menopause, such as hysterectomy surgery.
 This is known as medical menopause.
 Some forms of chemotherapy and radiotherapy may also have the same effect on the body.